 Thanks to live-shopping, viewers get to experience the product in action, receive sales advice from knowledgeable personnel, and connect with real people in real time.
 Apart from actually touching and trying the product themselves, this is the next best thing to a physical retail shopping experience.

 No wonder Ritzi has an optimistic outlook for the future.
 By the end of this year, the newcomer shopping app aims to achieve 700.000 downloads and expand its presence from its current market (Germany) to Europe and Dubai.
 (Why Dubai?
 There could be many reasons, one of them being the fact that many German influencers have recently moved to Dubai.)
-By 2022, Ritzi wants to enter the US market as well.

 The advantages offered by the Ritzi app could be very helpful for brands.
 However, brands are not the only actors facing new opportunities here, as counterfeiters and grey marketers could also make use of the new shopping platform.

 A new way to connect with existing and new customers is definitely a cause for celebration.
 Brands, along with their authorized sellers and influencers could very well use Ritzi to produce compelling live-streams to present products and draw in customers.